EliasObeid9-02/VocaLinux/doc/sections_en/chapter_2.typ

 == #en([Foundational Datasets: The LibriSpeech Corpus])

 #en_std([
-  A cornerstone in modern Automatic Speech Recognition (ASR) research is the *LibriSpeech* corpus.
+  A cornerstone in modern Automatic Speech Recognition (ASR) research is the *LibriSpeech* corpus #ref("7").
 First introduced by Vassil Panayotov et al., it is a large-scale dataset containing approximately $1000$ hours of read English speech, derived from the audiobooks of the LibriVox project.
 Its substantial size, clean audio recordings, and well-defined partitions have established it as a standard benchmark for developing and evaluating ASR systems.
 ])

 === #en([Corpus Structure and Organization])